tastyware/tastytrade/docs/installation.rst

 Via pypi
 --------

-The easiest way to install tastytrade is using pip:
+The easiest way to install the SDK is using pip:

 ::